qvintillion/peddlenet/docs/ENVIRONMENT-SYNC-ISSUE-TRACKING.md

    grep "COPY.*server.js" Dockerfile*
    ```

-## 🎯 **Success Metrics (ACHIEVED)**
+## 🎯 **Success Metrics (ALL ACHIEVED)**

 **All Success Criteria Met:**
 - ✅ Build succeeds using fixed production server
-- ✅ Messages appear instantly on sending device in staging
-- ✅ Messages appear instantly on sending device in production
+- ✅ Messages appear instantly on sending device in ALL environments
-- ✅ Cross-device messaging works in all environments
+- ✅ Cross-device messaging works in ALL environments
-- ✅ Background notifications working
+- ✅ Background notifications working in ALL environments
 - ✅ All environments use consistent messaging logic
-- ✅ No difference in messaging behavior between dev, staging, and production
+- ✅ Perfect messaging behavior parity across dev, preview, staging, and production
+- ✅ Safe, streamlined deployment workflow established
+- ✅ Preview workflow completely integrated

 ## 📖 **Quick Reference (FUTURE USE)**